 Head of Publicity and Distribution

-Sopo is a South London based photographer from a mixed West Asian background.
-Their work focuses on music, fashion, and culture. soporamischwili.com
+Sopo is a South London based photographer with a focus on culture, music, and fashion.

 Her work at the87press covers book publicity and distribution but also involves marketing, social media management, event management, and various administrative tasks.